-- (e) Calories.
-Recommended daily caloric allowances for both females and males is a minimum of 2500 calories not to exceed 3000.
-Calorie increases with the exception of a medical diet may occur as collaboratively determined by the facility manager, dietitian, food service manager and physician. - (1) Pregnant youth shall be provided with a diet as approved by a doctor in accordance with Penal Code Section 6030(e) and a supplemental snack, if medically indicated. - (2) In keeping with chronic disease prevention goals, total dietary saturated fat shall not exceed 10 percent of total calories on a weekly basis.
-Facility dietitians shall consider the recommendations and intent of the 2015-2020 Dietary Guidelines of Americans of reducing overall added sugar and sodium levels.
-Herbs and spices may be used to improve the taste and eye appeal of food served.
+- (ef) Calories.
+Recommended daily caloric allowances for both females and males is a minimum of 2500 calories not to exceed 30003200.
+Calorie increasesmodifications with the exception of a medical diet-may occur as collaboratively determined by the facility manager, dietitian, food service manager-and, physician, and youth, when feasible. - (1) Pregnant youth shall be provided with a diet as approved by a doctor in accordance with Penal Code Section 6030(e) and a supplemental snack, if medically indicated. - (2g) Saturated fat.
+In keeping with chronic disease prevention goals, total dietary saturated fat shall not exceed 10 percent of total calories on a weeklydaily basis.
+Facility dietitians shall consider the recommendations and intent of the 2015-2020 Dietary Guidelines of Americans of reducing overall added sugar and sodium levels. - (h) Sodium.
+Total daily sodium shall not exceed the National Academies of Sciences, Engineering and Medicine Chronic Disease Risk Reduction level of 2300 mg per day. - (i) Added sugars.
+In keeping with chronic disease prevention goals and the 2020-2024 Dietary Guidelines for Americans, total calories from added sugars shall not exceed 10 percent of total calories on a daily basis. - (j) Herbs-and, spices, and other condiments may be used to improve the taste and eye appeal of food served.